This collection is published by Unsung Stories, and is available to order now via the link below or through your favourite bookshop.

 It contains ten stories, each a strange sort of coming of age tale.
 There are ghost stories without any ghosts in them, werewolf stories without any werewolves in them, a city that turns into forest, a barren planet with a peculiar sort of harvest celebration and a suburban street suffering a very personal and rather embarrassing apocalypse.
 I hope you enjoy them.

-In the meantime, sign up to the Unsung Stories mailing list and you'll get new stories sent to you for free.
+While you're at it, you can also sign up to the Unsung Stories mailing list and you'll get new stories from smart and talented folk sent to you for free.

 “ Malcolm Devlin's You Will Grow Into Them is a collection of immaculately written tales that deftly mix darkness with a playful imagination.
 The result are stories that are as entertaining and humane as they are deeply unsettling.
 We need more stories in the world like these.”

 — Paul Tremblay, author of A Head Full of Ghosts and Disappearance at Devil's Rock

 “ Devlin’s stories are characterized by their absence of fear in the face of strange changes.
 They oppose the grim stupidity of the horrific sublime with the quiet ironies of consciousness and the inexplicable flights of fate.
 It is a mark of distinction that, here as in much of the weird, visions of the world are made unstable and porous, even as they reveal how dangerous life has always been.
 Cracks emerge.
 Inevitably, bodies start to pile up.
 Almost worse, bodies begin to go missing.
 Who knows what will appear in their place?
 Generosity is not softness; darkness may be more comforting than any light.
 You Will Grow Into Them promises much, namely, a fate of incorporation into forming uncertainty.
 It delivers gleefully, warmly, and well—with a distressingly strange and inexorable smile.”